 Much like chicken or turkey, the secret is to not overcook it.
 Regardless of method, pork should be cooked to a safe internal temperature of 155°F (68°C), rested to a Health Canada-recommended final internal temperature of 160°F (71°C).

-Our team enjoys the Nagano Hotel cut loin chop because it’s delicious, impressive, 100% Canadian and raised following strict guidelines, which results in a tastier, juicier, and more flavorful meat.
+Our team enjoys the Nagano hotel-cut loin chop because it’s delicious, impressive, 100% Canadian, and raised following strict guidelines, which results in a tastier, juicier, and more flavourful meat.
 Nagano pork is exclusive to our stores and will satisfy those who love to eat Canadian pork.

-20. What’s your favourite way to season and cook it?
+20. What’s your favourite way to season and cook pork?

-We’re salt and pepper kind of people but if we had to pick a seasoning, it would a Montreal Steak Spice, no marinade, no BBQ sauce.
+We’re salt-and-pepper kind of people, but if we had to pick a seasoning, it would be a Montreal Steak Spice, no marinade, no BBQ sauce.
 We prefer to cook a pork chop like we cook a grilling steak.
-Let it sit on the counter for 20 mins before it hits the grill but let it rest for a few minutes to let the juices settle before consuming.
-Regardless of method, pork should be cooked to a safe internal temperature of 155°F (68°C), rested to a Health Canada–recommended final internal temperature of 160°F (71°C).
-And for us, any day that ends in “y” is our favourite occasion to enjoy pork.
+Let it rest on the counter for 20 minutes before it hits the grill, and let it rest after for a few more minutes to let the juices settle before consuming.
+Regardless of method, pork should be cooked to a safe internal temperature of 68°C (155°F), rested to a Health Canada–recommended final internal temperature of 71°C (160°F).
+For us, any day that ends in “y” is our favourite occasion to enjoy pork.

-21. What’s an uncommon pork cut that more people should try?
-Why?
+21. What’s an uncommon pork cut that more people should try, and why?

-Pork belly is well-marbled for flavourful results.
-It’s great for roasting, braising or barbecuing and is a really overlooked, delicious cut.
+Pork belly is a really overlooked, delicious cut that’s well-marbled for flavourful results.
+It’s great for roasting, braising, or barbecuing.